Eliza Wigham: Campaign work

 Wigham was the treasurer of the Edinburgh Ladies' Emancipation Society.
 Unlike other abolitionist organisations which splintered, the Edinburgh organisation was still running in 1870.
 Credit for this is given to Wigham and her stepmother Jane Smeal.

 In 1840, Wigham and her friend Elizabeth Pease Nichol travelled to London to attend the World Anti-Slavery Convention, which began on 12 June.
 Also in attendance at this event were British activists like Lucy Townsend and Mary Anne Rawson and also American activists including Lucretia Mott and Elizabeth Cady Stanton.
 The female delegates were obliged to sit separately.

 Wigham, her stepmother, and some of their friends set up the Edinburgh chapter of the National Society of Women's Suffrage.
 She and her friend Agnes McLaren became the secretaries, Priscilla Bright McLaren was the president, and Elizabeth Pease was the treasurer.

+Sarah Parker Remond, an American woman of colour, lectured in England, raising large sums of money for the anti-slavery cause.
+Remond appeared at times with Frederick Douglass.
+In 1860, at the invitation of Wigham's Edinburgh Ladies' Emancipation Society, she gave a lecture in Edinburgh that was "crowded to the door by a most respectable audience, number upwards of 2000", whose consciences she awakened to a deepened "abhorrence of the sin of Slavery".
+Remond had expected to confront prejudice similar as what she encountered in the United States.
+She met with a greater acceptance in Britain.
+"I have been received here as a sister by white women for the first time in my life."

 In 1863 Wigham served on the committee of Clementia Taylor's Ladies' London Emancipation Society with Mary Estlin.
 In the same year, she wrote The Anti-Slavery Cause in America and its Martyrs, a short book intended to influence the British government.
 At the time it was feared that Britain might side with the Confederates in the American Civil War and thus would be supporting slavery.

 Wigham was also involved with the campaign to repeal acts of Parliament which aimed to contain prostitution.
 The Ladies National Association for the Repeal of the Contagious Diseases Acts was formed in response to these acts, and was successful in its aims.

 She played an active role in the British Women's Temperance Association Scottish Christian Union, becoming a national vice president.